thekalipo/DeParcevauxPouliquen/OVERALL DESCRIPTION/Scenarios.md

 (The farmer receives an e-mail to suggest registration ?)

 Ishaan receives an e-mail from administration that redirects him to the DREAM website registration page.
-He registers by providing his email address, name, surname, farmID (?), area.
-The system checks that the address isn't already registered, then sends a validation e-mail to Ishaan.
-Based on Ishaan's location, the system displays rainfall conditions and predictions in his mandal (or district if mandal not recorded) and sends a notification to the policy maker in charge of the area.
+He registers by providing his email address, name, surname, farmID (?) and finally location which he provides by means of the geo-tracking functionality of his smartphone.
+The system checks that the email address isn't already registered, then sends a validation email to Ishaan.
+After validation, the system fetchs Ishaan's district and mandal, based on his location.
+It then displays rainfall conditions and predictions on the homepage of Ishaan in his mandal and in his district.
+It then fetchs the policy maker(s ?) corresponding to this area (**mandal,district ?**).
+The system sends a notification to the policy maker in charge of the area to acknowledge the registration of Ishaan.
+(Does a farmer own fields from one mandal only ?)

 ### Scenario 2 : A farmer provides his production data and its type (crop, fertilizer)